GarethOates/az-arch-master-class/IaaS/02. Service Endpoints/README.md

 6. You see the 2 subnets are created and if you click on a subnet, a Service Endpoint is enabled for Storage Account.

 7. Now lets test the storage account access.
 Go to the storage account we created using this template.

-Try to list the containers.
-But its shows the error as the service endpoint is enabled for the storage account.
+   - Create a "test" container.

+   -Click on the container to upload a file.

+   -You will see a error saying "This request is not authorized to perform this operation".